luanrubensf/udnd-star-notary/readme.md

 ### Contract

-To run the contract locally you need to have truffle instaled.
+To run the contract locally you need to have truffle installed.

-1. Run `npm install` on the project foler.
+1. Run npm install on the project folder.
-2. On the project folder you can run `truffle develp`.
+2. On the project folder, you can run truffle develop.
-3. Then you can compile the project with `compile`.
+3. Then you can compile the project with compile.
-4. Then you can run the tests using `test`.
+4. Then you can run the tests using test.
-5. Finally you can run the migration using `migrate --reset`.
+5. Finally, you can run the migration using migrate --reset.

 The project will be deployed in the local blockchain.

 ### front-end Dapp

-To run the frond-end app, first you need to install all dependencies.
-Inside  the `app` folder (`cd app`) run the command:
+To run the front-end app, you need to install all dependencies.
+Inside the app folder (cd app) run the command:

 ```
 npm install